-The nature of the boundaries for the recommended draft SAC were 'blocky' due to their emergence from the 25km2 gridded model output of the DHI analyses (5km x 5km grid squares).
+The nature of the boundaries for the recommended draft SAC were 'blocky' due to their emergence from the 25km2 gridded model output of the DHI analysis (5km x 5km grid squares).
 Additional principles for creating boundaries for the harbour porpoise sites were also needed:

 - 5. Diagonal runs of pixels (the DHI grid squares) should be straightened by a line that approximates the centre of the diagonal; - 6.
 Vertical and horizontal lengths of more than two pixels of the sites were maintained whenever possible to preserve overall shape; - 7.
 Modifications of the boundary of each recommended draft SACs should not alter the total area of the site by more than approximately 5%; - 8.
 Candidate SACs will not extend into rivers; - 9.
-Estuaries are excluded where the width of the entrance is ≤2km and the model did not indicate the area was included: - 10.
+Estuaries are excluded where the width of the entrance is ≤2km and the model did not indicate the area was included; - 10.
 The 'coastal' edge of sites is defined by the Mean Low Water (MLW) tide line; - 11.
+In England, small ports and harbours, which have enclosed inner harbours areas, have been excluded. - 12.
 Site boundaries were aligned with the EEZ boundary where they were closely aligned.